Until I was about 30, I could not see images in my head. When I closed my eyes, all I’d see was black nothingness. Due to random luck, that changed.

 Q. All I see is black.
 How can I describe what I see when there’s nothing to see?

-Now you can see things with your eyes closed, try some of the 24 backup techniques mentioned in the Further Reading section at the bottom of this article.
+If you can’t see the ‘golden dots’ after rubbing your eyes gently for a couple of seconds, try some of the 24 backup techniques mentioned in the Further Reading section at the bottom of this article.

 Q. If I use a voice recorder, do I have to listen back to what I’ve said?

-No. Your mind just needs to know what the words are being recorded.
+No. I’m not going to pretend that I understand why but it seems that your mind just needs to know what the words are being recorded.
 You can, of course, listen to the recordings if you want to.
 Personally, I didn’t bother.

 Q. By the time I’ve begun describing something, it’s gone and something else is there instead.

-This happened to me too.
-Just keep up as best you can.
-For me, there came a time when I could concentrate on things and make them stay.
+Yep, that’s exactly what happened to me at first.
+For me, there came a time when I could concentrate on the things I was seeing and I could make them stay.
+Until then, just keep up as best you can.